 S 22.7 (36.9 km) AH 75 (120.7 km) Fraser rest area with viewing platform overlooking Bernard Lake.

 S 55.5 (90 km) AH 42.2 (67.9 km) Turnoff for 0.5-mile gravel access to Conrad Yukon government campground.

 S 58.7 AH 39 Bove Island Viewpoint (pictured above); rest area.

 S 65.2 (105.5 km) AH 32.5 (52.3 km) CARCROSS (pop.
 504); food, groceries, gas, diesel, camping, gift shops, scenic rail tours.
 Visitor information at the Carcross Visitor Reception Center (pictured below).

 S 65.6 (106.1 km) AH 32.1 (51.6 km) Carcross Tagish First Nation’s Campground.

 S 66.6 (107.7 km) AH 31.1 (50 km) Carcross Desert the world’s smallest desert.

-S 67.2 (109 km) AH 30.5 (49.1 km) Caribou Crossing Trading Post has an indoor wildlife gallery (seen below) which includes the world’s largest polar bear mount, a life-size woolly mammoth; a Mountie Museum; as well as dog cart rides and visits with husky puppies.
-End (or begin) your visit with a stop at their cafe with soups, sandwiches and sweet treats.
+S 67.2 (109 km) AH 30.5 (49.1 km) Caribou Crossing Trading Post has an indoor wildlife gallery which includes the world’s largest polar bear mount and a life-size woolly mammoth; a Mountie Museum; as well as dog cart rides and visits with husky puppies.

 S 97.7 (157.8 km) AH 0 Junction with the Alaska Highway at Milepost DC 874.4.
 It is 12 miles/19 km northwest to Whitehorse, 262 miles/422 km southeast to Watson Lake.